Sponge cakes are European-style cakes made with very little fat. They’re featured in layer cakes, charlottes, jelly rolls, and tiramisu.

-- They’re best made with an electric mixer–preferably a stand mixer, so your hands are free.
+Sponge cakes are best made with an electric mixer — preferably a stand mixer, so your hands are free.

 Warming the Eggs

-- Warmed eggs hold more air and create more volume when they’re whipped than cold eggs.
+You’ll also want to warm your eggs.
+Why?
+Because warmed eggs hold more air and create more volume when they’re whipped than cold eggs.
+Here’s how you do it:

 - Keep whisking the eggs while you heat them, testing now and then with your fingertip until they feel warm to the touch.